Ctri-The-Third/SpaceTraders_dispatcher/blog/week5.md

  * after selling have the behaviour also ping the market for latest prices.

 * Develop A* jump network pathfinding and complete exploration of the network
+* Record 429 counts in the DB, consider queue based throttling

+## Queue based throttling & logging
+since pretty much everything is happening in the same application, we can use a queue.
+When the request makes it into the utils function, it puts itself into a global queue, and then checks if the next item is itself.
+If the next item is itself, it sleeps for 0.3s and executes, otherwise it sleeps for 0.3 and waits.

+Currently we have high-level logging.
+Logging is a very low-leel thing, and I think if we pass the logging client into the API client as an optional thing (maybe a stub otherwise) then we can have the API client log at a lower level, and the logging client can decide what to do with it.